-College and university budget cycles can be long and painful.
-Now that budget season is behind you, it’s an ideal time to assess and optimize your process while the challenges are fresh in your mind.
+College and university budget cycles can be long and painful, but if you take time to assess and optimize your process, they don’t have to be.
 With the right strategies, it’s possible not only to shorten the budget process, but also to make better and more accurate planning decisions.
 Below, we explore five common challenges and proven best practices to address each.

 #1 — Automate Data Integration to Inform Budget Drivers